n8n-io/n8n-docs/docs/workflows/executions/single-workflow-executions.md

 You can filter the executions list.

-!!! info "Feature availability"
-		Available on:

-		* Cloud: Start, Pro, and Power
-		* Self-Hosted: Team and Enterprise

 1. In your workflow, select **Executions**.
 2. Select **Filters**.
 3. Enter your filters.
 You can filter by:
 	* **Status**: choose from **Failed**, **Running**, **Success**, or **Waiting**.
 	* **Execution start**: see executions that started in the given time.
 	* **Saved custom data**: this is data you create within the workflow using the Code node.
 Enter the key and value to filter.
 Refer to [Custom executions data](/workflows/execution/custom-executions-data/) for information on adding custom data.

+		!!! info "Feature availability"
+			Custom executions data is available on:

+			* Cloud: Start, Pro, and Power
+			* Self-Hosted: Team and Enterprise

 ## Retry failed workflows